wpodlaski/ocns2019_simulatingdendrites/README.md

 # ocns2019_simulatingdendrites

-Simulating dendrites at different levels of abstractions (morning session) Code written by A. Papoutsi and W. Podlaski, July 2019.
+Simulating dendrites at different levels of abstractions (morning session).

+Code written by A. Papoutsi and W. Podlaski, July 2019.